Bidzina Ivanishvili: First resignation (2013–2018)

-Ivanishvili himself denied any accusations of informal rule, saying that he takes no part in decision-making expect giving advices, which might or might not be taken into account.
+Ivanishvili himself denied any accusations of informal rule, saying that he takes no part in decision-making except giving advice, which might or might not be taken into account.

 After his resignation as prime minister, Ivanishvili has further pursued his interest in collection of rare trees.
 In 2016, he began building the Dendrological Park in Shekvetili (Georgia's Black Sea coast), which was opened to the public in 2020.
-The 60-hectare park contains 200 species of imported trees and 58 exotic bird species, including flamingos and pelicans.
+The 60-hectare arboretum contains 200 species of imported trees and 58 exotic bird species, including flamingos and pelicans.
 Many of the trees at the park have been collected from places around the Georgian coast paying the landowners to allow them to be dug-up and moved by raft along the coastal waters to the park.
 Some of the trees are often over 100 years old.
 This process can take months and has involved in some areas removing many other trees and building roads to create access route.
 Because of this, Ivanishvili's actions have been met with protests from environmentalists and his political opponents, who have contended that his actions have destroyed topsoil and caused environmental devastation.
 The allegations of destruction include causing significant disturbance, soil damage, rock damage, denuding the landscape, and tree loss.
 The process of removing trees from elsewhere to the Park has been documented by the 2021 Georgian film Taming the Garden by Salomé Jashi.

 In March 2016, Ivanishvili attracted international controversy for uprooting and relocating a 100-year-old tulip tree to the Shekvetili Dendrological Park.
 The tree, which weighed 650 tonnes, was transported from Georgia's Adjara region to the park, in an event that brought international attention to his activities.
 The event went viral on Georgian social media, with one user calling it "surreal."
 Environmental activist Nata Peradze lambasted the move, saying, "There are only a few dozen tulip trees in Georgia and this majestic 135-year-old specimen has zero chances of surviving replanting," while opposition television presenter Tamara Chergoleishvili mocked his interests in exotic flora and fauna by joking, "If he gets fanatically obsessed about gigantic mountains, then it will become a real headache for his people."